JLM2627/atl-wdi/homework/javaScript/data-modeling/hw-solution.md

 You've been tasked with building an in-browser tic-tac-toe game.

 a.
 What are some possible entities that your application might use to model its
     data?
 Please pick at least two, with at least two properties apiece.
+A and B

   > A Player has...
   > -   a username